 Atabae Home Stay

 Every guest on Palms’ Encounter to Timor Leste has raved about their homestay with families in Atabae.
-Between Dili and the Indonesian border, Atabae is a small community which welcomes travellers to experience Timorese hospitality during an overnight stay with a local family.
+Between Dili and the Indonesian border, Atabae is a small coastal community which welcomes travellers to experience Timorese hospitality during an overnight stay with a local family.
 Each guest will be staying with a different family and be treated to traditional Timorese food.

 Sights of Dili

 Exchange stories and celebrate your last night in Timor-Leste with a final dinner with your group and Palms Australia participants before flying home the next morning.

 * Bookings made by credit card incur a 1.5% fee to cover transaction charges.
 Paying by Direct deposit means less fees taken by banks and third parties.
 You can transfer your deposit of $300 into the following account: